NyquistJnr/kincare/README.md

 ## Key Features

-- **Pre-funded health wallet** — money set aside before emergencies happen, not after
+- **Pre-funded health wallet**: money set aside before emergencies happen, not after
-- **Direct hospital settlement** — Interswitch transfers funds straight to the hospital's bank account
+- **Direct hospital settlement**: Interswitch transfers funds straight to the hospital's bank account
-- **AI bill anomaly detection** — flags invoices that are statistical outliers before approval
+- **AI bill anomaly detection**: flags invoices that are statistical outliers before approval
-- **Claim approval intelligence** — plain-English AI brief shown to diaspora member at the approval screen
+- **Claim approval intelligence**: plain-English AI brief shown to diaspora member at the approval screen
-- **Auto-approval rules** — configurable fallback so emergencies are covered even when the diaspora member is unreachable
+- **Auto-approval rules**: configurable fallback so emergencies are covered even when the diaspora member is unreachable
-- **Pairing code family linking** — diaspora member generates a unique code; family member uses it to connect to the wallet in minutes
+- **Pairing code family linking**: diaspora member generates a unique code; family member uses it to connect to the wallet in minutes
-- **Account name verification** — Interswitch resolves hospital account numbers to verified account names before any payment moves
+- **Account name verification**: Interswitch resolves hospital account numbers to verified account names before any payment moves

 ---